 Once you have decided that a log cabin is the right option for you, another question arises – which model should you choose?
 As mentioned before, log cabins come in various sizes and designs and can be used for many different purposes – from very small cabins that are only used for storage, to large garden buildings with multiple rooms that can serve as an extension of your living space.
 To ensure that the log cabin you choose is right for you, there are a few main things to consider.
 Thinking about these will help you find the right one for your needs, and to help you out we have listed them below.

 The main choice you have to make is between a classic and a modern design.
 As mentioned earlier, log cabins are often only associated with the classic log cabin design, but they actually offer many variations – like glass sliding doors or even glass walls, or an asymmetric apex roof instead of a classic apex one.
 If it’s a classic design you’re looking for, choosing your log cabin should be quite straightforward – just choose the one that appeals most to you and fits your garden well.
 However, if you’re looking for something more modern, seemingly small details can make a big difference, for example, painting it in a modern tone and selecting a modern-style roof can help you to achieve great things in terms of design.
+Start of with choosing between a rectangular log cabin or a square log cabin.

 Quality of materials